turingschool/backend-curriculum-site/module2/projects/coupon_codes/index.md

 As a merchant
 When I visit one of my active coupon's show pages
-I see a link to deactivate that coupon
+I see a button to deactivate that coupon
-When I click that link
+When I click that button
 I'm taken back to the coupon show page
 And I can see that its status is now listed as 'inactive'.